 Situations where a mother might plan a C-section include:

-Doctors monitor the condition of both the mother and child prior to birth to determine if a C-section will be necessary.
+Doctors are required to monitor the condition of both the mother and baby during the entire birth.
 Despite their duty to assess the mother and child, some doctors fail to order a timely C-section and end up putting both at risk of suffering harm.

 Situations where a doctor might delay a C-section include:

 - Failure to properly monitor the baby or mother for signs of distress